 In southern Korea, wet-rice cultivation has established itself as the staple crop, though in the north millet and soybeans retained their dominance.
 Bronze technology reaches the Korean peninsula about now, from northern China.
 In Japan, the late Jomon people appear to be taking up farming as a minor part of their food culture, cultivating some local wild plants, such as yams and taro, as well as rice.
 Hunting and gathering remain the major preoccupations, however.

-By now, the Zhou kingdom of northern China has fragmented into a number of large, highly organized states.
-They are continually at war with one another.
+The past centuries have seen the Zhou kingdom of northern China fragment into a number of large, highly organized states.
+These are continually at war with one another.
 Despite this, civilization has made huge strides in all spheres.
 Iron farming tools have come into widespread use, greatly increasing food production; commerce and industry have expanded greatly.
 This is leading to widespread social change, and into this fluctuating environment comes one of the most important philosophers in world history, Confucius.
 His teachings will be hugely influential on the life and thought of the peoples of East Asia from ancient times right up to the present day.

 Bronze age Korea is divided into numerous small but warlike chiefdoms, whose aristocracies have developed a fashion for large stone-built graves (dolmens), often furnished with bronze weapons, fine ceramics and jade objects as burial goods.
 Contacts between Korea and Japan are growing.
 At this time groups of Koreans are migrating to Japan, introducing their culture, based on rice cultivation, and their knowledge of bronze working, to the southern Japanese island of Kyushu.